Giuliao/my_experiment/README.md

 ## 3.old_codes
-- this directory includes the codes I wrote before, because the structure of the Graph(or network) is not same so I decide to rewrite :-(
+- this directory includes the codes I wrote before, because the structure of the Graph(or network) is not the same so I decide to rewrite :-(

 ## 4.tranin_data_generate.py
 - how i generate the data and the results are in data dir(r_1_train_data.csv...)